samsonajulor/helm-microservice/README.md

 Follow the installation instructions provided on the Helm website for your specific operating system: https://helm.sh/docs/intro/install/

 ## Dockerize the application and push to docker hub
+run `bash ./deploy.sh` in the root of the repository to deploy.
 ## deploy helm charts

 Step 4: Deploy the Helm chart